1988

 The whole is looking like a huge cliff by the sea with boats.
 The shape predominated the theme, responding to the artist's deepest conceptions.
 Do not search for the lion.

-Lion Grove Garden was sold for RMB 115M including premium by Poly on June 3, 2011 and will be sold on June 2 in Beijing by China Guardian, lot 383.
+Lion Grove Garden was sold for RMB 115M by Poly on June 3, 2011 and for RMB 144M on June 2, 2019 by China Guardian, lot 383.

-1988 The Artist's Proof of the Pink Panther
+1988 The Pink Panther by Koons

 2011 SOLD for $ 17M by Sotheby's